lightlace/cpp-docs.de-de/docs/data/oledb/irowsetchangeimpl-class.md

 ## <a name="flushdata"></a> IRowsetChangeImpl::FlushData

-Abweichungen vom Anbieter, um Daten in den Speicher zu übernehmen.
+Außer Kraft gesetzt, vom Anbieter, um Daten in den Speicher zu übernehmen.

 ### <a name="syntax"></a>Syntax